InteroHub/Interoception_Tasks/Heartbeat Detection Task -  Touch/README.md

 This is a task with three conditions: stroke the own arm, stroke a pillow or be stroked by the experimenter (Boehme et al. 2019).
 It allows you to look at electrophysiological (EEG/ECG and/or others) differences during self-touch, other-touch, and object touch.
+The task was originally created to assess brain-heart interactions during the touch task.

 ## Task Description